Deep Learning of Solver-Aware Turbulence Closures from Nudged LES Dynamics: Methodology

-Training is performed \textit{a-priori} using stored trajectories from synchronized nudged simulations, and therefore does not require gradients to be propagated through the flow solver.
+Training is performed \textit{a-priori} using recorded trajectories from synchronized nudged simulations, and therefore does not require {any modification of}, or gradients to be propagated through a solver.
 After training, the explicit observation-driven nudging term is removed and replaced by the neural network prediction, which provides the corrective forcing required to sustain the reference dynamics.

+To account for different numerical discretizations, we introduce a scheme encoding $s$ and condition the network through FiLM layers \cite{perez2018film}, which apply a feature-wise affine transformation to the network activations.
+From each encoding $s$, a small embedding generator produces a per-channel scale $\gamma^{(s)}_{c}$ and shift $\beta^{(s)}_{c}$ for each conditioned block.
+Hence, the channel features $\boldsymbol{h}_c$ are modified as

+so that the encoding scales and shifts each feature channel independently.
+In this way a single set of network weights is shared across different scheme encodings, with the scheme dependence captured entirely by the learned, per-scheme parameters $(\gamma^{(s)},\beta^{(s)})$.